UK Malting Industry

 Types of Maltster

-There are three types of maltsters:
+There are two types of maltsters:

 Distiller Maltsters: who own and operate maltings for their own distilling needs.